Who-Are-We-Now/What-is-Life/src/index.md

 Bff has no concept of energy, but in our universe, replicators require an energy source.
 This is because, in general, computation involves irreversible steps—otherwise known as causes and effects—and thus, computing consumes free energy.
 That’s why the chips in our computers draw power and generate heat when they run.
 (And why my computer heats up when it runs bff.)
 Life must draw power and generate heat for the same reason: it is inherently computational.

+{% endchapter %}

+{% chapter 'complexification'%}
+{% chapter_opener %}
 ## Complexification

-**When we pick a tape out of the bff soup after millions of interactions, once replicators have taken over, we often see a level of complexity in the program on that tape that seems unnecessarily—even implausibly—high.** A working replicator *could* consist of just a handful of instructions in a single loop, requiring a couple of hundred operations to run.
-Instead, we often see instructions filling up a majority of the 64 bytes, multiple and complex nested loops, and thousands of operations per interaction.
+**When we pick a tape out of the bff soup after millions of interactions, once replicators have taken over, we often see a level of complexity in the program on that tape that seems unnecessarily—even implausibly—high.**

+A working replicator *could* consist of just a handful of instructions in a single loop, requiring a couple of hundred operations to run.
+Instead, we often see instructions filling up a majority of the 64 bytes, multiple and complex nested loops, and thousands of operations per interaction.{% endchapter_opener %}

 Where did all this complexity come from?
 It certainly doesn’t look like the result of simple Darwinian selection operating on the random text generated by a proverbial million monkeys typing on a million typewriters.[^49] In fact, such complexity emerges even with *zero* random mutation—that is, given only the initial randomness in the soup, which works out to fewer bytes than the text of this short book.
 Hardly a million monkeys—and far too few random bytes to contain more than a few consecutive instructions, let alone a whole working program.